cconsta1/ABMA/index.md

  <br>
  <br>
  <ol>
-  <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> NetLogo </a> </li>
+  <li> <a href="https://ccl.northwestern.edu/netlogo/download.shtml"> NetLogo </a> </li>
-  A description here for NetLogo.
+  This textbook uses NetLogo, a multiagent programmable modeling environment created by Uri Wilensky and developed at Northwestern's Center for Connected Learning and Computer-Based Modeling (CCL).
+Click the "NetLogo" link to download NetLogo.
   <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> Other ABM book. </a> </li>
   Another description here for the other ABM book.
   <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> mailing group for CIAA </a> </li>
   Another description here for the mailing group.
-  <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> Complexity Explorer </a> </li>
+  <li> <a href="https://www.complexityexplorer.org/"> Complexity Explorer </a> </li>
-  Another description here for Complexity Explorer.
+  Complexity Explorer is an education project of the Santa Fe Institute that delivers online courses, tutorials, and resources essential to the study of complex systems.
+Past courses include "Origins of Life" and "Nonlinear Dynamics: Mathematical and Computational Approaches."
+Check out both upcoming and archived courses as well as tutorials at the link above.
   <li> <a href="https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f"> SFI course </a> </li>
-  Another description here for an SFI course.
+  Another description here for something else.
  </ol>
 </details>